 - You may feel that you should adapt your processes.
 If your benchmarking partners are similar to you and achieve better results with a different process, you may want to adopt elements of that process in your business.

 - You may target specific areas for improvement and further investigation.
-For example, if it's clear that your marketing is underperforming but unclear what you can or should do about it.
+For example, if it's clear that your marketing is underperforming, but you aren't sure what you can do about it.

 - You may realise that you need to redefine elements of your strategy, eg change your objectives or standards.

 The success of benchmarking depends on management commitment

 - The more complex and far-reaching the change, the more time and effort you will need to spend developing and setting up action plans.